 Piaget’s stages of development describe how children learn as they grow up.
 There are four distinct stages: sensorimotor, preoperational, concrete operational, and formal operational.
-Jean ...
+Jean Piaget was ...

 Jean Piaget’s theory of cognitive development has been a central framework for understanding how children grow and learn.
-His model describes development through four sequential stages ...
+His model describes development through four sequential stages: sensorimotor, ...

 Results that may be inaccessible to you are currently showing.